samlown/restfulness/README.md

 bundle exec rackup
 ```

-For an example, checkout the `/example` directory in the source code.
+For a very simple example project, checkout the `/example` directory in the source code.

 ### Routes